Jonathan India Player Props: Reds vs. Phillies

 |Games w/1+ RBI

+- The pitching staff for the Phillies has a collective 9.3 K/9, the seventh-best in MLB.

-- The Phillies' 3.97 team ERA ranked 17th across all MLB pitching staffs.
+- The Phillies' 6.21 team ERA ranks 28th among all MLB pitching staffs.

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in the big leagues.
+- The Phillies rank 18th in baseball in home runs surrendered (10 total, 1.4 per game).

-- Wheeler (0-1) takes the mound for the Phillies to make his second start this season.
+- Falter (0-1) gets the start for the Phillies, his second of the season.

-- His most recent time out came on Saturday against the Texas Rangers, when the right-hander tossed 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- The left-hander last pitched on Sunday against the Texas Rangers, when he went 5 1/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.